What makes a perfect grow tent setup?

 Growing cannabis in a tent is super-popular, but it’s important to get things right.
 Let’s run through what you’ve learned today:

 - Good grow tent setups are cheap and easy to maintain, you can look forward to continuous yields & easier pest prevention.
 PLUS, they’re stealthy.
+Check our report on “cheap indoor grow setup” for more info.

 - When it comes to grow tents, size matters — size determines which lights you can use and how many plants you can grow.